FIN 205–01: Audit Liaison

 To monitor university audits and program reviews

 The executive vice president and chief finance officer and the vice president for administration are responsible for monitoring all audits.
-The senior associate vice president for finance and deputy treasurer has university-wide liaison responsibility for all work relative to the university’s annual general purpose financial statement examinations performed by the auditor general or auditor general-appointed external auditors, including the specialized work done for federal grants/contracts and financial aid.
-The senior associate vice president for finance and deputy treasurer also is responsible for university coordination of the annual general purpose audits of financially related organizations.
+The vice president for finance and deputy treasurer has university-wide liaison responsibility for all work relative to the university’s annual general purpose financial statement examinations performed by the auditor general or auditor general-appointed external auditors, including the specialized work done for federal grants/contracts and financial aid.
+The vice president for finance and deputy treasurer also is responsible for university coordination of the annual general purpose audits of financially related organizations.

 The Office for Research and Sponsored Projects Administration coordinates audits and reviews of sponsored grant and contract programs (see the Research and Sponsored Projects Policies and Procedures Manual—RSP 510–02, “External Audits and Programmatic Reviews,” for additional information).